RYGUY722/CMPTN-620RS/README.md

 **UPDATE, 9/8/2020 1:43 AM:** I just realized I wasn't referencing a specific issue number in my commits....
 Oops...
 I can't edit them now, but they all definitely say what was added and which issue was addressed, just in words, not numbers.
 Will be including numbers in future commits.

-*Keeping the below information for easy future access.*
+*Below is the description of the original repository, kept for ease of reference and posterity.*

 2019 Browser-based Operating System in TypeScript
 =================================================